← Back to all posts

 If you haven't read it, go read The Fire of Fires by Daniel Miessler.
 The core argument is simple.
 Models got cheap enough that a private assistant can now do what we used to rent whole SaaS products to do.
 Scheduling.
 Meeting notes.
 Research.
 CRM follow-up.
 Content outlines.
 Inbox triage.
 Each of those is a five-to-fifty dollar subscription.
 Add them up.
 That's your SaaS stack.
 That stack is what Daniel thinks is about to burn.

 I think he's right.
-I also think most people reading his essay will nod at the idea and keep renewing the subscriptions, because the gap between "I agree with that" and "I actually untangled my tools" is wider than it looks.
-I know because I spent a year closing it.
+Most folks will read it, nod, and keep paying for the same tools.
+The gap between "I agree" and "I cleaned up my tools" is wider than it looks.
+I know.
+I spent a year on it.

 What I actually replaced

-A year ago I was running a small service business.
-My stack looked like everyone else's.
-A scheduling link so people could book me.
-A meeting-notes tool.
-A research subscription.
-A CRM that reminded me to follow up.
-A content-brief generator.
-A newsletter drafting tool.
-Each one was a reasonable purchase on its own.
-Together they were a monthly drip I had stopped noticing.
+A year back I ran a small service shop.
+My tools looked like everyone else's.
+A booking link so folks could grab time.
+A note-taker for meetings.
+A research sub.
+A CRM that pinged me to follow up.
+A tool that built content briefs.
+A tool that drafted my newsletter.
+Each one made sense on its own.
+Stacked up, they were a monthly bleed I had tuned out.

 Over the last year I rebuilt my own working stack on top of a private AI infrastructure I now call the Digital Worker.
 Here's the honest tally of what got replaced.